The Australian Institute of Polish Affairs (AIPA) is an independent, voluntary, non-political organization founded in 1991 in Melbourne.

 The Institute welcomes all who are interested in Polish culture, politics, economy and society, and in expanding Polish-Australian relations.
 AIPA’s program of activities has contributed to the strengthening of relations between both countries, while enhancing Poland’s profile within Australia, and promoting interest in all matters Polish.

-Since its inception AIPA has invited over 20 international guests, and organized over 50 public meetings, lectures, academic sessions and commemorative events.
-Our guests have included such important figures as Jan Karski (the heroic war envoy who brought news of the Holocaust to the world), Bronisław Geremek (historian, Solidarity advisor, parliamentary leader and Minister of Foreign Affairs), Krzysztof Zanussi (film director), and Leszek Balcerowicz (distinguished economist, architect of Poland’s postcommunist economic reforms, and Minister of Finance).
+Since its inception AIPA has invited over 30 international guests, and organized over 50 public meetings, lectures, academic sessions and commemorative events.
+Our guests have included such important figures as Jan Karski (the heroic war envoy who brought news of the Holocaust to the world), Bronisław Geremek (historian, Solidarity advisor, parliamentary leader and Minister of Foreign Affairs (1997–2000)), Krzysztof Zanussi (film director), and Leszek Balcerowicz (distinguished economist, architect of Poland’s postcommunist economic reforms, and Minister of Finance in Tadeusz Mazowiecki's first non-communist government (1989-1991)).